armaanisfab/USToken/README.md

 As an **organizer**, you lead clubs and manage attendance.

 1. **Create a Club**:
-   - Fill out a form with the club’s name, course code, schedule, and optional description/requirements.
+   - Fill out a form with the club’s name, course code, schedule, description, and requirements.
    - Submit to create the club, receiving and staking 10 USTokens automatically.
    - You become the club’s leader and a member.